-Many people have had the unfortunate experience of putting their horse euthanized.
+Many people have had the unfortunate experience of "putting their horse down" or euthanized.
 Deciding to put a horse down is heart-rending, and you will no doubt go through some very intense emotions before, during, and after the event.

 Along with the sadness of losing a friend comes a lot of guilt.
-Even if the horse is very elderly, has internal damage, a foal is born with serious defects, has a chronic and incurable condition causing continuous pain 1 or has had a devastating accident and there was no decision to make, you'll still wonder if you're doing the right thing.
+Even if the horse is very elderly, has internal damage, a foal is born with serious defects, has a chronic and incurable condition causing continuous pain 1 or has had a devastating accident and there was no alternative decision to make, you'll still wonder if you're doing the right thing.
 But this is the price you pay for loving these animals, and you must ensure you don't prolong their pain or discomfort because you can't bear to part with them.

 Sometimes, the decision has to be made instantaneously—like in the case of a leg fracture.
-Although a broken leg isn't necessarily a death sentence for a horse anymore, this type of injury can fatal, and to spare the animal pain and suffering, there is nothing else that can be done.
+Although a broken leg isn't necessarily a death sentence for a horse anymore, this type of injury can be fatal, and to spare the animal pain and suffering, there is nothing else that can be done.

 Ways and Means